Danielbaker31/HouseholdWaterMonitoringSystem/Journals/Advait Renduchintala (advaitr3)/advaitr3.md

 Additionally, I created quantifiable high-level design requirements to ensure the project’s objectives were clearly defined and measurable.
 These included goals such as achieving real-time data processing, maintaining a low-latency connection between the ESP32 and the cloud, and ensuring data accuracy within a 5% margin.

-As part of the design review process, I worked with my teammate Jack to perform critical calculations for the ultrasonic sensor subsystem.
+As part of the design review process, I worked with my teammate Jack to perform calculations for the ultrasonic sensor subsystem.
 These calculations focused on determining the time-of-flight measurement accuracy and its correlation to water flow rate.
 Using the ESP32's GPIO pins and built-in timers, we confirmed that the microcontroller could handle the required precision for these calculations without significant latency [1].
 Together, we ensured the ultrasonic sensor integration was feasible and aligned with the system's design goals.

 By the end of the week, we finalized and submitted the design review, incorporating feedback from the TA and adding new subsystems as needed.
 This collaborative effort ensured our design was robust and well-documented, setting the stage for further development.